abeer-atef/abeer-atef/README.md

   <tr>
     <td width="60%" valign="middle">
       <p>
-        I didn't start out sure where I was headed — until I found <b>Computer Science</b>, and things clicked.
+        I didn't start out sure where I was headed, until I found <b>Computer Science</b>, and things clicked.
 The last two years have been about problem-solving; the last one specifically about going deep on <b>backend development</b>.
       </p>
       <p>
         These days I move comfortably across the <b>MEAN</b> and <b>.NET</b> stacks, and I've picked up a simple rule along the way: <i>I'd rather ship something dependable than something flashy that breaks.</i>